 Step 8.
 Eat a Balanced Diet

-People with celiac disease may not get enough calcium, vitamin D, iron, B vitamins, or fiber on a gluten-free diet.
+People on a gluten-free diet may not get enough calcium, vitamin D, iron, B vitamins, or fiber.
 For example, many gluten-free breads, cereals, and pasta are not fortified with vitamins and may be low in fiber.
 Are you getting enough nutrients from your diet?
 If not, be sure to include some nutrient dense gluten-free foods listed below and/or take a multivitamin and mineral supplement.
 Additionally, look for “whole grain” versions that contain the bran layer (rice bran, brown rice, brown rice flour).
 Variety is key to maximize protein, fiber, and nutrients.